grmcom/bitcoin-price-prediction/README.md

-# Bitcoin Price Prediction with Machine Learning and On-Chain Metrics
+# Exploring the Predictive Power of On-chain Metrics in Bitcoin Price Forecasting

-The main notebooks can be found in: src/python/main-experiment-notebooks This repository contains a collection of Jupyter notebooks detailing a machine learning project for predicting Bitcoin prices.
+This repository contains a collection of Jupyter notebooks detailing a machine learning project for predicting Bitcoin prices.
 The project utilizes two datasets, `ta_df` and `oc_ta_df`, which include Bitcoin prices, technical indicators, and on-chain metrics.

+The main notebooks can be found in: src/python/main-experiment-notebooks.

 ## Content